Using Perl DBI to publish your data on the web

 Altering the program to produce different results based on the URL

-So far we have examined a basic CGI program which displays HTML output based on results from an SQL query but what if we want to use the same script to produce different results depending on the URL?
+So far, we have produced a basic CGI program that displays HTML output based on results from an SQL query.
+But what if we want to use the same script to produce different results depending on the URL?

-CGI supports what is called GETDATA arguments.
-This is where the URL includes the names of CGI variables and their values as in http://myserver/myscript.pl?var=value.
-In this example the Perl script can obtain the var=value and use it in the SQL query to produce a result dependent on the URL.
-The CGI module can automatically handle the GETDATA arguments such that you can either have the variable "var" created automatically for you (we advise against this) or such that you can ask the CGI module the value of the "var" GETDATA argument.
-In this way you can tailor you database query to the requested URL. e.g. a user enters http://myserver/myscript.pl?productcode=fred to get a list of the productcodes called "fred".
-Extending the HTML::Template example from the previous section we need to add code to query the value of the productcode GETDATA argument then substitute this into our query.
+CGI supports what are called GETDATA arguments.
+This is where the URL includes the names of CGI variables and their values.
+For example, http://myserver/myscript.pl?var=value.
+In this example, the Perl script can obtain the var=value and use it in the SQL query to produce a result dependent on the URL.
+The CGI module can automatically handle the GETDATA arguments such that you can either have the variable var created automatically for you (we advise against this) or you can ask the CGI module for the value of var.
+In this way, you can tailor your database query to the requested URL.
+For example, a user enters http://myserver/myscript.pl?productcode=fred to get a list of the product codes called fred.
+Extending the HTML::Template example from the previous section, we need to add code to query the value of the productcode GETDATA argument then substitute this into our query:

 #!/usr/bin/perl -w